-In february 2015, the first show was presented in the ‘Sala Matilde Salvador del Cultural Centre of La Nau of the University of Valencia, titled ‘URGENCY: Materials for a European show’ which contained short unpublished scenes by the authors: Guadalupe Sáez, Xavier Puchades, Daniel Tormo, Maribel Bayona, Robert March, Carmen Valera, Eugenia Sancho, Antonia Montaner, Ana Albaladejo, Lucía Sáez, Rafa Segura and two short texts of theatre over air by Juan Cavestany.
+In February 2015, the first show was presented in the Sala Matilde Salvador del Cultural Centre of La Nau of the University of Valencia.
+It was titled ‘URGENCY: Materials for a European show’ and it contained short unpublished scenes by the authors: Guadalupe Sáez, Xavier Puchades, Daniel Tormo, Maribel Bayona, Robert March, Carmen Valera, Eugenia Sancho, Antonia Montaner, Ana Albaladejo, Lucía Sáez, Rafa Segura and two short texts of radio-theatre by Juan Cavestany.

-The show which was produced during this ‘The Small Europes’ was ‘Europe, Cabaret of Disenchantment’ an extraordinary call for hope from the youth, convinced that it is possible to forge a better future, although Europe today is a scene of disenchantment.
+The show which was produced during this edition of ‘The Small Europes’ was ‘Europe, Cabaret of Disenchantment’ an extraordinary call for hope from the youth, convinced that it is possible to forge a better future, although Europe today is a scene of disenchantment.
 The project presented a furious entertainment of a Cabaret in a theme dominated by desperation, in a European Union of democrats and bureaucrats which have shaken the foundations of a peaceful coexistence in the name of austerity.
-The show which was written for the occasion by a number of Valencia playwrights, which was thanks to a meeting between the youths and the writers.
+The show was written for the occasion by a number of Valencia playwrights thanks to a meeting between the students and the writers.
 The show was made up of the scenes “Master of ceremonies” by Maribel Bay ‘I am Europe”, the musical number by Eugenia Sancho collaborating with Julio Montalvo; “Amply prepared” by Pasqual Alapont; “An ideal World” by Javier Sahuquillo y “The barter” by Josep Lluís Sirera, whilst everything was under the direction of the playwright Daniel Tormo.

-Also within this year the foundations were laid to draw a strong European strategy to consolidate the Escena Erasmus network and to interact between the different headquarters of the project.
+Also, within this year the foundations were laid to draw a strong European strategy to consolidate the Escena Erasmus network and to interact between the different headquarters of the project.

-During this run, many of the alumni of Escena Erasmus had also participated in the artistic project ‘Outer Seed Shadow’ of the artist Juanli Carrión, an installation which was exhibited in the cloister of the cultural centre ‘The Nau’ of The University of Valencia.
+During this year, many of the alumni of Escena Erasmus also participated in the artistic project ‘Outer Seed Shadow’ of the artist Juanli Carrión, an installation which was exhibited in the cloister of the cultural centre La Nau of The University of Valencia.